There’s nothing worse than spending your money. And then realizing your drive is not compatible with your Mac.

 Click to start the software up.

 Look to the left hand side of your pop up window.

 On that side of the screen, you’ll see a list.
-Your Mac’s internal drive is at the top.
-And you’ll see your external drive underneath.
+Your Mac computer’s internal drive is at the top.
+And you’ll find your external drive underneath.

 Right under the ‘External” heading is where you’ll find your drive.

 Click on your new external hard drive under the external heading.

 The red arrow in the picture above shows you where.